bufbuild-ru/docs/blog/cloud-marketplaces/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "The Buf Schema Registry is now on the AWS and Google Cloud Marketplaces"
-  tagline: "December 12, 2023"
 ---

+# The Buf Schema Registry is now on the AWS and Google Cloud Marketplaces

 We're excited to announce that the [Buf Schema Registry](https://buf.build/product/bsr) (BSR) is now available on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-4novs4ul4h3hg) and [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/bufbuild-public/buf-schema-registry).
 Enterprise customers can purchase through the cloud marketplaces and accelerate their deployment of the BSR.